ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ## [MANUSCRIPT SECTION] 2.
 The Alpha-Function as the "Triple Network" (The Processor)

 Our strongest mapping is that Bion's Alpha-Function (the psychic processor) is the psychological description of the brain's Triple Network Model in action.
 - Default Mode Network (DMN): Active during internally focused, self-referential thought.
-This is the network that generates the raw Beta-Elements (your unthought knowns, your identity questions) cite: 2216, 2221.
+In this model, the DMN is where historically implicit material can *surface into awareness* as raw, unprocessed experience (Beta-Elements) that then requires Alpha-Function processing
 - Fronto-Parietal Network (FPN/CEN): Active during goal-directed, cognitively demanding tasks (like "metalevel processing").
-This is the network that does the work of the Alpha-Function cite: 748, 2216.
+This is the network that does the work of the Alpha-Function.
-- Salience Network (SN): Anchored in the AIC, this network switches between the DMN and FPN, initiating the work cite: 748, 888, 2216.
+- Salience Network (SN): Anchored in the AIC, this network switches between the DMN and FPN, initiating the work.

 The "Protein Shake Brain" is a state of DMN dominance (rumination) without FPN engagement.
 Reflective Prompting is a practice that forces the FPN to engage with and process the DMN's raw material.
 Addressing the "Neurological Gap" (Human-AI vs. Human-Human):